andrewchungxam/AzureADB2CExplanation/README.md

 *ClientId:* Applications in the portal are assigned an Id, this is called the ClientId. <br />

-*SignupOrSigninPolicy/EditProfilePolicy:* Policies define the types of interaction flows users will see/have access to.  (ie. allowing signing up for an account or allowing a user to edit an existing account.
-Rather than coding any of this - common flows are defined as policies; policies can be slightly customized.
-You assign policies to an Application. <br /> <br />
+*SignupOrSigninPolicy/EditProfilePolicy:* Policies define the types of interaction flows that users will see/have access to.  (e.g. allowing users to sign up for an account or allowing a user to edit an existing account.
+Rather than coding any of these - common flows are defined as policies; policies can be slightly customized. <br /> <br />

 BackendService: <br />

-*GraphURI:* This would simply be a backend API - obviously this api will give your user access to useful data
+*GraphURI:* This would simply be a backend API - obviously this API will give your user access to useful data

-*Scope:* Are sometimes called Permissions (in the world of OAuth2.0).
+*Scope:* Think of them as permissions in the world of OAuth2.0.
 Backend services don’t need to do a binary “give access to everything” or “don’t have access to anything.”
 Instead, they can define scopes which give access to a small slice of the full API.
 As an example, let’s look at Microsoft Graph — 3 examples of scopes are “Calendars.Read”, “Calendars.ReadWrite”, “Mail.Send” (You can probably guess what each of these scopes give permission; however, of course, these scope definitions are defined by the creators of the backend services.)   <br />

 *What are Roles?
 Is it supported in Azure AD B2C?*  <br />
 https://stackoverflow.com/questions/53602804/azure-active-directory-custom-roles-and-possible-scopes  <br />